Fossj117/fossj117.github.io/_posts/2024-10-07-art-portfolio.md

 tag: ["art"]
 ---

 This page indexes some of my art & creative technology projects.
-Eventually, I will make this into a nicer and more-consistently presented portfolio.
-But for now, it's just a set of links :)
+Eventually, perhaps I will make a nicer and more-consistently presented portfolio.
+But for now, here's this set of links :)

 #### Projects